sanyam-nahata/flask_contact_manager/README.md

 # Flask Contact Manager

-**Flask Contact Manager** is a simple web application that demonstrates how to build a full CRUD interface using:
+**Flask Contact Manager** is a simple web application that demonstrates a full CRUD interface using:

 - **Flask** – a lightweight Python microframework
 - **PostgreSQL** – a powerful, open-source RDBMS